Aashu-Dubey/React-Native-UI-Templates/README.md

 ## Try The App

-### Android

-You can download the latest APK [here](https://github.com/Aashu-Dubey/React-Native-UI-Templates/raw/main/images/07-03-2022.apk).

-### iOS

-You need to build from source.
-See how to setup for iOS [here](https://reactnative.dev/docs/next/environment-setup).
+See how to setup and run for Android & iOS [here](https://reactnative.dev/docs/next/environment-setup).

 ### Expo